digital-medicine-research-group-UNAV/RNACOREX/Library/PLOS Code/README.md

 ### EXECUTION PROCESS

+*) 'plos_code.py' can be directly executed without running all the preprocessing as the Clean Data is already saved in 'Clean Data' folder.

+For full process execution:

-----> 1) 'preprocessing_1.py' runs the first part of the preprocessing process.
+1) 'preprocessing_1.py' runs the first part of the preprocessing process.

-----> 2) 'DEG R/edgeR_DEG_bbdd.R' scripts executes the DEG of the specific 'data_deg_bbdd.csv' database.
+2) 'DEG R/edgeR_DEG_bbdd.R' scripts executes the DEG of the specific 'data_deg_bbdd.csv' database.
 'DEG R/master.R' executes DEG for all databases.

-----> 3) 'preprocessing_2.py' runs the second part of the preprocessing process using the DEG genes.
+3) 'preprocessing_2.py' runs the second part of the preprocessing process using the DEG genes.
 Generates the final database and saves it in 'Clean Data' folder.

-----> 4) 'plos_code.py' executes the script for building networks and extract metrics using RNACOREX.
+4) 'plos_code.py' executes the script for building networks and extract metrics using RNACOREX.
 Outputs are saved in 'PLOS Results'.

-----> *) 'plos_code.py' can also be directly executed without running all the preprocessing as the Clean Data is already saved in 'Clean Data' folder.